awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ## Statement 3

-These actions grant users the ability to list the contents in the Global, Group, Private, and Project datasets that are in the application dataset S3 Bucket.
+These permissions enable users to view and enumerate the contents within the Global, Group, Private, and Project datasets stored in the application's designated S3 bucket.
+Users can access and list items across these various dataset categories, facilitating efficient data management and retrieval within the application's storage infrastructure.

 ```json:line-numbers
     {